-A law was passed in 2005 (AB1234) that requires certain public officials to undergo ethics training every two years.
+Legislation passed in 2005 (AB1234) requiring certain public officials to undergo ethics training every two years.
 While community college trustees do not have to meet the requirement, it is strongly encouraged, and the Community College League offers the training every year.